arminmoin/ML-Quadrat/README.md

 Note: The name ML-Quadrat (German word for ML-Square / MLˆ2) refers to the fact that the project is about two MLs: (i) ML for Modeling Language; (ii) ML for Machine Learning.
 However, in the following documentation and also in the source code comments, we refer to the project name as ML2 for simplicity.

 ## ML2 Users' Documentation (Tutorial)
 If you are looking for a tutorial to learn how to use ML2, please read the users' documentation below.
+Our documentation focuses on Linux and mainly Java.
+However, a number of other platforms and programming languages may also be used similarly with minor modifications.

 Since ML2 is based on ThingML, we highly encourage those users, who are not familiar with ThingML, to first read the documentation of ThingML and take a look at their samples: https://github.com/TelluIoT/ThingML